Opinion: Georgia judge got the Fani Willis call right | KRDO

 We have recommended since the beginning of this sideshow that Wade depart in order to return the focus to what the case is about: the mountain of evidence that Trump and his co-conspirators engaged in one of the most serious alleged crimes in American political history.
 (Trump and other defendants have pled not guilty.)
 Now Wade has demonstrated his commitment to the prosecution by stepping away from it.

 Thankfully, nothing that transpired during these disqualification proceedings diminishes the underlying strength of the case against Trump and his alleged co-conspirators.
-And McAfee’s other ruling earlier this week, in which he dismissed six of the 41 counts, did not fundamentally weaken the case either.
+And McAfee’s earlier ruling in which he dismissed six of the 41 counts did not fundamentally weaken the case either.
 Although he tossed a few counts for lacking specificity, he refused to throw out the most crucial racketeering charge — alleging a wide-ranging conspiracy to overturn the 2020 election results — and the key underlying evidence.

 Once it goes to trial, the defense will likely not be allowed to raise anything about the disqualification issue during the course of the proceedings.
 It simply has nothing to do with the merits of the case and the relevant evidence of the alleged conspiracy.
 And while some have raised legitimate concerns about these allegations affecting the jury pool, as trial lawyers, we think that can be overcome.
 People have short memories in this era of turbo-charged news cycles, and any potential jurors swayed by the disqualification effort should be possible to screen out by voir dire, the preliminary questioning of prospective jurors.

-As Friday’s ruling underscores, under Georgia law, a disqualifying conflict of interest exists only when a relationship means a prosecutor would have motivation to seek a conviction that clashes with the prosecutor’s duty to seek justice.
+As McAfee’s ruling on Willis and Wade underscores, under Georgia law, a disqualifying conflict of interest exists only when a relationship means a prosecutor would have motivation to seek a conviction that clashes with the prosecutor’s duty to seek justice.
 In previous cases, Georgia courts have definitively rejected romantic relations between attorneys as ever constituting a basis for disqualification.

 The defense alleged that Willis and Wade hatched an improper scheme in which Wade used his significant government compensation to pay for Willis to take trips and receive other financial benefits.

-Note: This piece has been updated with the latest news developments.